Baekho4245/classifying_pneumonia/README.md

 ## Repository Structure

 You are in the README.md right now.
 If you want to take a look at our Jupyter Notebook, go to the 'pneumonia_classification.ipynb' to find our data science steps for you to replicate!
 The 'data' folder contains the train/test/val datasets we used to train and validate our model.
-The 'images' folder contains the images used within this README.
+The 'chest_xray' folder contains the images used within this README.
 We hope you find our research informative!
 ```
-├── data
+├── chest_xray
 ├── images
 ├── .gitignore
 ├── pneumonia_classification.ipynb